Try that line around 72 year old 4th degree black belt martial artist Kenny Peterson!

-“When I started taekwondo I decided I wanted to work on my flexibility, and being able to do the splits was one goal I set to achieve by the time I earned my 1st degree black belt.”
+“When I started taekwondo I decided I wanted to work on my flexibility.
+Being able to do the splits was one goal I set to achieve by the time I earned my 1st degree black belt.”

-Kenny and his grandson tested together for their 4th degree black belt at ATA Worlds in 2012, just months after his grandson turned 18 and became eligible.
+Kenny and his grandson tested together for their 4th degree black belt at ATA World Competition in 2012.
+This is just months after his grandson turned 18 because that is when he became eligible.
 It was a happy moment for grandfather and grandson, and a first for the organization.

 Kenny is a 13 time ATA World Champion, and is now an instructor.
 This spring he was awarded the ATA Region 114 Black Belt of the Year Award, nominated and awarded from ATA headquarters in Arkansas.

 It’s never too late to start something you love to do.”

 In 2016 Kenny applied to test for his 5th degree black belt at the ATA Worlds in Little Rock, Arkansas.
 If all goes well, his instructors are encouraging him to start thinking ahead to the future of a 6th degree, and even becoming a Master.